 species obtained through the processing of rough rice or brown rice, paddy rice or "refined" and «parboiled» rice.

-The Baraggia Biellese and Vercellese Rice distinguishes itself because it will not overcook, has a superior texture and slight starchiness, features also
+The Riso di Baraggia Biellese e Vercellese distinguishes itself because it will not overcook, has a superior texture and slight starchiness, features also

 due to lower yields and longer vegetative cycles compared to those found in other zones.

 The cultivation of rice in the delimited Baraggia area can be traced to the start of the 16th century and is reported also in notary deeds of the year 1606

 in the Municipality of Salussola.
 In the years that followed, the specificity of this rice was described for about 50 years in the "Riceculture Journal," edited by the former Experimental Insititute of Riceculture of Vercelli, which frequently published technical, scientific articles to explain the characteristics of the product from the Baraggia area.
 The same Institute in 1931, acquired in the center of the Baraggia area, a rice cultivation company and used it as a research center with the aim of perfecting the specificity of the Baraggia product.

 Also the National Rice Agency, in the magazine "Il Riso," in various articles underlined the peculiar quality of the rice produced in this area.